 Starr Anderson serves as a congregational consultant for the Diocese of Massachusetts, is a member of Consultants for Tomorrow's Church, Today and is the director of Christian education and adult Bible study at St. James's Church in Groveland.
 She is a former clinical administrator at Massachusetts General Hospital and served as lay vicar of All Saints' Church in West Newbury from 2007 to 2009.

 The Rev. Thea Keith-Lucas

-The Rev. Thea Keith-Lucas has served as Episcopal chaplain to MIT since 2013.
-She was ordained to the priesthood in 2006 and previously served for five years as the rector of Calvary Church in Danvers, which is now part of All Saints' Episcopal Church of the North Shore.
+The Rev. Thea Keith-Lucas serves at MIT as Chaplain to the Institute and Associate Dean of the Office of Religious, Spiritual and Ethical Life.
+She was ordained to the priesthood in 2006 and, prior to becoming Episcopal chaplain to MIT in 2013, served for five years as the rector of Calvary Church in Danvers, now part of All Saints' Episcopal Church of the North Shore.

 The Rev. Ema Rosero-Nordalm

 The Rev. Ema Rosero-Nordalm is a deacon and former Latina missioner for the Diocese of Massachusetts, dedicated to creating women's ministries and offering training in leadership and racial reconciliation.
 Her vocation prior to being ordained was as an educator.
 She taught Spanish language and culture at schools and universities in Boston before joining the faculty at the Foreign/Modern Languages Department at Boston University for 22 years.

 Diocesan Disciplinary Board:

 The Disciplinary Board is an elected body of members of the clergy and laity whose purpose is to carry out certain requirements of the church's canons concerning clergy discipline, including conference and hearing panels.

 Contact the Office of the Canon to the Ordinary for the current roster (firstname.lastname@example.org).